SwRI-IDEA-Lab/sw-forecast-protocol/README.md

 ## Rules

+All contributions should be constructive and discussion is encouraged as github issues.
+All parties involved should engage in good faith and always with the advancement of space weather as the number 1 priority.

+No form of harassment and/or discrimination is acceptable.

 Pull requests are accepted from any party that has engaged in legitimate space weather forecast.
 This includes, but it is not limited to:

 - Published work on space weather forecast.
-- Work as part of a space weather forecasting center/group (e.g. NOAA/SWPC).
+- Membership on a space weather forecasting center/group (e.g. NOAA/SWPC).

-All

 ## Moderation